 Diagnostic X-ray encompasses many different types of exams such as bone imaging, chest X-rays, abdomen plain films, fluoroscopy and studies using contrast agents.
 Images will be performed using a computerized reader or digital detector.

 X-rays are a form of electromagnetic radiation, just like visible light.
 In a health care setting, a machines sends individual X-ray particles through the body.
-A computer or special film is used to record the images that are created.
+A computerized reader or digital detector will be used to record the images that are created.

 X-rays are monitored and regulated so you get the minimum amount of radiation exposure needed to produce the image.

 For most X-rays, the risk of cancer or defects is very low.
 Most experts feel that the benefits of appropriate X-ray imaging greatly outweigh any risks.

 Young children and babies in the womb are more sensitive to the risks of X-rays.
 Tell your doctor if you think you might be pregnant.

 Reviewed by: Allina Health Medical Imaging